 4. CRM Notes and Client Summaries

-Many small businesses underutilize CRMs because logging notes feels tedious.
+Many small businesses underuse their CRM because logging notes feels tedious or gets skipped during busy days.

-This improves follow-ups and visibility without adding workload.
+This improves visibility without adding more admin work to the team.

 5. Meeting Notes and Action Items